YuniqueCore/multiio/e2e/README.md

 - `tests/conftest.py` provides shared helpers and fixtures:
   - `multiio_bin` / `multiio_async_bin` / `multiio_manual_bin` /
-    `multiio_records_demo_bin` build the corresponding Rust binaries once per test session using `cargo build` and return their paths.
+    `multiio_records_demo_bin` build the corresponding Rust binaries once per test session using `cargo build` with `--features full` and return their paths.
   - `run_pipeline` writes a temporary YAML pipeline config to `tmp_path` and invokes `multiio_pipeline` or `multiio_async_pipeline` with that file.
   - `run_pipeline_and_compare`: